Editors notes:

 “Sawyer, tell Miss Betsy about what happened in your classroom the other day.”

-Sawyer’s dad, our close family friend, knew that we’d decided to take the boys out of school for a couple weeks, until we had more information on the whole mold thing, and as such he knew I’d find unique value in the story Sawyer had to share.
+Sawyer’s dad, our close family friend, knew that we’d decided to take the boys out of school for a couple weeks, until we had more information on the whole mold thing.
+He knew I’d find unique value in the story Sawyer had to share.

 “Oh Miss Betsy, it was so crazy.
 The other day, we were in class, and I was just sitting there, Like, ‘Ok, this is a normal day.”
 She started in, telling the story as any fourth grader would, with grand, pointless detail.

 “Then I looked up and one of the lights, you know those lights in the ceiling?
-One of those, well, I was like right under it and it started getting all weird, and well, oh right, it’d been flickering for weeks, like I think since the start of school, or maybe not that long, but for a while.
+One of those.
+Well, I was like right under it and it started getting all weird, and well, oh right, it’d been flickering for weeks, like I think since the start of school, or maybe not that long, but for a while.
 And then the ceiling all around it got all dark and brown.
-And I was like, “Um, Ms.Cramer…..”
+And I was like, ‘Um, Ms.Cramer….’
 And so then she had me move from under it and I had to sit by the pencil sharpener.
 The pencil sharpener, so annoying, right?!
 And, like, the brown spot was a circle at first and the circle kept growing and growing and then, the light fell out of the ceiling!!!
 It smelled so bad, Miss Betsy, and then we had to switch classrooms because the smell was so bad.
-Like, I couldn’t even breath bad.
+Like, I couldn’t even breathe bad.
 No, Seriously!”

 “…You know that’s crazy, but it wouldn’t surprise me.
 You know Cat?
 Her daughter is Reese in 4th grade?
 Her family owns the roofing company that replacing the roof, and the other day she said there are leaks everywhere.”